 In 2003 Bangladesh Institute of Technology (BIT), Khulna was converted and upgraded to Khulna University of Engineering & Technology through an Act passed in the National parliament of Bangladesh.
 Consequently, the council of BITs was abolished and the University started to be guided by University Grants Commission (UGC) of Bangladesh.
 Like other universities, it requires the approval, co-operation and co-ordination of the UGC, Ministry of Education and Planning Commission in decision making and developement.
 After the conversion into University, the Director of the BIT started to act as the Vice-Chancellor according to the Act of the university until and unless the new Vice-Chancellor was being appointed.
 At last after 11 months, on July 29, 2004, Prof. Dr. Ehsanul Hoque of Bangladesh University of Engineering & Technology (BUET) was given the charge of Vice-Chancellor and remained in the position till August 27, 2006.
 After him, Professor Dr. Md.
 Nawsher Ali Morol, Professor, Mechanical Engineering Department became Vice-Chancellor and continued till July 20, 2010.
 Next to him, Dr. Muhammed Alamgir, Professor, Department of Civil Engineering was appointed as the Vice-Chancellor on 21 July 2010.
-After completing his first term successfully, Professor Alamgir has been continuing for the second term as the Vice-Chancellor since 3 August 2014.
+After completing his first term successfully, Professor Alamgir has been continuing for the second term as the Vice-Chancellor since 3 August 2014 and completed his second term on 02 August 2018.
+After him, Dr. Quazi Sazzad Hossain, Professor, Department of Civil Engineering was appointed as the Vice-Chancellor on 13 August 2018.
 After upgradation as University, the existing rules and regulations related to academic, administration, financial and development activities were revised accordingly.
 Moreover, a new organogram was made for this University and it got final approval by the Minipstry of Education in the year of 2011.
 This organogram considers the academic degree and non-degree programmes, research, development, structural plan up to 2018-2019.

 In the new University, new departments, Institute, and necessary infrastructures are being started and constructed.
 At present, there are three faculties, three Institutes and eighteen Departments.
 In future, one faculty, one institute and three more departments will be opened by June 2019 as planned.

 The opening of new departments demands the infrastructural developments as well.
 The governmental agencies like University Grants Commission (UGC), Ministry of Education, and Planning Commission are working together with university authorities for necessary development of resources and infrastructure.
-Presently, five development projects under the Ministry of Education are going on.
-A four years special project of 52,120 Million BDT namely as “KUET Infrastructural Facilities Development Project” was approved in ECNEC meeting presided over by the Hon’ble Prime Minister Sheikh Hasina in July, 2012.
+Presently, a mega projects under the Ministry of Education is going on.
 Besides, the Academic Innovation Fund (AIF) financed by World Bank has been awarded for this university through HEQEP of UGC and Ministry of Education (MoE).
-Out of these 10 projects, 6 projects have been completed while the rest 4 projects are still continuing.
 These projects mainly contributed to the development of university by widening automation and enhancing the academic and research activities.